foundpatternscellar/lighttouch-old/Readme.md

 ### Developing

-To modify any functionality in lighttouch, create a git repo outside of it, and add an override in `peru.yaml` so that it will use that source directory.
+To modify any functionality in lighttouch, create a git repo outside of it for the component your are modifying, and add an override in `peru.yaml` so that it will use that source directory.
 For example, to modify `lightouch-base`, clone it somewhere else, then run `peru override add lighttouch-base {{ path to lighttouch-base repo }}`.
-Then, after making changes to the source, run `peru sync`.
+Then, after making each change to the source, run `peru sync` to update your lighttouch.